corollari/bigint-problems/README.md

 | Read permanent storage | 0.1 |
 | All other operations | 0.001 |

 This difference in costs means that if we take a set of opcodes that can be executed in 1 second in a 3GHz Intel Core i7 6950X processor (released in 2016) and instead execute them inside the NeoVM the cost of that execution^[IPS/clock cycle taken from https://en.wikipedia.org/wiki/Instructions\_per\_second#Timeline\_of\_instructions\_per\_second] will be €3*10^9*106*0.001=318,000,000€ GAS and around the same amount in USD.
-It is therefore clear that the cost of running code inside the NeoVM is massively expensive and we will require extensive optimization.
+It is therefore clear that the cost of running code inside the NeoVM is massively expensive and will require extensive optimization.

 ## Algorithm
 Python implementation of the verification algorithm^[Source: https://tools.ietf.org/html/rfc8032#section-6]: